JennyRegina/VertexFitter_HYDRA/README.md

 Open singularity container

-(this gives you the correct version of the code)
+(this gives you the correct version of the HYDRA code)

 export MYHADDIR=/lustre/hades/user/YOUR_USER_FOLDER/YOUR_EXTERNAL_LIB_FOLDER

 . /cvmfs/hades.gsi.de/install/5.34.34/hydra2-5.3/defall.sh

-(here you can use your preferred hydra version)
+(here you can use your preferred HYDRA version)

 mkdir bin build include install lib macros